What's new(s!) ?

-Our new post-op buddy scheme has now supported three post-op folk with very pleasing results.
-All had a 'home from hospital' collection with a buddy to ensure they were settled back in at home, the shopping was done, beds freshly made and bathroom sparkling clean.
-Buddies maintain daily face to face contact for the two weeks following discharge from hospital, and carry out those essential domestic chores to ensure rest and recovery.
+Our post-op buddy scheme has now supported people following surgery with very pleasing results.
+All had a 'home from hospital' buddy to ensure they were settled back in at home, the shopping was done, beds freshly made and bathroom sparkling clean.
+Buddies maintained daily contact for the two weeks following discharge from hospital, and carried out some essential domestic chores to ensure rest and recovery.

-They will continue to be available by phone or email, particularly if folk are unable to drive and have essential appointments, for a further two weeks or until driving is allowed.
-Perhaps one of the most important aspects of this service is the reassuring and friendly social contact it provides during a physically and emotionally taxing time.
-Buddies will refer folk to our peer support group if needed.
+Buddies continued to be available by phone or email, particularly if people were unable to drive and had essential appointments, for a further two weeks or until driving was allowed.
+Perhaps one of the most important aspects of this service has been the reassuring and friendly social contact it provides during a physically and emotionally taxing time.
+Buddies will refer people to our peer support group if needed.